 How to decide if an overseas retirement is for you

 Start small.
 Visit the country you are thinking about.
-Maybe go on holiday or organise a house swap or house-sitting for a more extended period.
+Maybe go on holiday or organize a house swap or house-sitting for a more extended period.
 Research is the key.
 Understand the pro and the cons.
 Everyone is different, so there is no best place to go.
 Critical also is that your partner, if you have one, is equally excited about the move.
 You’re going to be a team on this new adventure.

 Check out our Retirement Visa section for details of all available retirement visas.
 There’s excellent information to help you select the best country for you.